Account Header.Menu

 What is Snus Made Of?

-The main ingredient of snus is, of course, tobacco.
-However, the other core ingredients are:
+The main ingredient of snus products is, of course, ground tobacco, but there are other core ingredients, including:

 Types of Snus